system-transparency/system-transparency/DEBUGGING.md

 $ elvish start_cpu.elv
 ```

-This will start the `cpuserver` with all the required keys.
+This will start the `cpud` with all the required keys.

 Now, on your own system run: